The Big Picture

 Developing Potential Facilities

 - IAF strives to make more airstrips accessible to the public, and to create amenities to help people enjoy current airstrips more.
-The project to rebuild historic Big Creek Lodge for public use was started in 2013, and is nearing completion.
-See www.rebuildbigcreek.com for more updates and ways to get involved.
+The project to rebuild historic Big Creek Lodge for public use was started in 2013 and completed in 2018.
+See https://www.bigcreeklodgeidaho.com/ for more updates and to reserve the BEST ROOM of your life!

 Improving Existing Facilities